-Dear Shareholders.
+Dear Shareholders,

-On behalf of the entire Board of Directors, I wish to thank you for the trust placed in us with our appointment of June 2022 on the renewal of the corporate boards and in accordance with international best practice and which, considering our public company status, supports Unieuro's effective governance and a broad representation of Shareholders.
-The Board taking office is a well-diversified group with varied expertise and includes individuals from a business background, in addition to managers from a range of sectors, professions and academic areas.
-It also presents a strong cohort of Independent Directors (7 out of 11), while gender balance is also clearly evident.
+On behalf of the entire Board of Directors, I wish to thank you for the trust afforded in us with our appointment in June 2022.
+The renewal of the corporate boards, which involved a significant amount of preparatory work, took place in compliance with best international practice, ensuring a broad representation of Shareholders and supporting effective governance, in view of our company's status as a public company.
+The Board taking office is a well-diversified group with varied expertise and includes individuals from a business background and managers from a range of sectors, professions and academic areas.
+It also presents a strong cohort of Independent Directors (7 out of 11), while gender balance is clearly evident.